nahuel242/documentation/docs/Using Randomness/v2-subscription/example-contracts.md

 1. Run the `topUpSubscription()` function to send LINK from your contract to your subscription balance.
 For this example, specify a value of `3000000000000000000`, which is equivalent to three LINK.

-1. Create and deploy a consumer contract that includes the following components:
+1. Create and deploy a consuming contract that includes the following components:

    - The `requestRandomWords()` function and the required variables and your subscription ID
    - The `fulfillRandomWords()` callback function

    You can use the example from the [Get a Random Number](/docs/vrf/v2/subscription/get-a-random-number/#analyzing-the-contract) guide.

-1. After you deploy the consumer contract, add it to the subscription as an approved consumer using the `addConsumer()` function on your subscription manager contract.
-Specify the address of your consumer contract.
+1. After you deploy the consuming contract, add it to the subscription as an approved consuming using the `addConsumer()` function on your subscription manager contract.
+Specify the address of your consuming contract.

-1. On the consumer contract, run the `requestRandomWords()` function to request and receive random values.
+1. On the consuming contract, run the `requestRandomWords()` function to request and receive random values.
 The request might take several minutes to process.
 Track pending request status in the [Subscription Manager](https://vrf.chain.link) app.

-   The consumer contract can continue to make requests until your subscription balance runs out.
+   The consuming contract can continue to make requests until your subscription balance runs out.
 The subscription manager contract must maintain sufficient balance in the subscription so that the consumers can continue to operate.

 1. When you are done with your contracts and the subscription, run the `cancelSubscription()` to close the subscription and send the remaining LINK to your wallet address.
 Specify the address of the receiving wallet.

-If you need to remove consumer contracts from the subscription, use the `removeConsumer()` function.
-Specify the address of the consumer contract to be removed.
+If you need to remove consuming contracts from the subscription, use the `removeConsumer()` function.
+Specify the address of the consuming contract to be removed.

 ## Funding and requesting simultaneously